FundamentalFrequency/LMN-3-MCAD/README.md

 ![Cutting path](images/laser_cutting_upper_and_lower_layers_orientation.PNG)

 #### Laser Cutting Services
 If you are unable to laser cut the parts yourself, there are plenty of online shops available that you can use.
 These shops allow you to submit DXF files and specify a material, and they will cut the parts and ship them to you.
+If you would like to save a bit of money, you can see if a makerspace is available in your area (this is what I ended up doing).
+It can be a fun way to learn something new

 ### Fasteners